MaicolAA/portafolio/README.md

-## Bienvenido a mí Pagina Informativa
+## Bienvenido a mí pagina informativa

-Hola puedes ver toda mi experiencia [aquí](https://olopezdeveloper.github.io) o puedes hacer un fork y crear tu propio currículo.